IBM/ibm-cloud-functions-rest-api-trigger/README.md

 ```

 ## Upload actions and test
-The next step will be to create OpenWhisk actions from the javascript functions that we just created.
-To create an action, use the wsk CLI command: `wsk action create [action name] [javascript file]`
+The next step will be to create OpenWhisk actions from the JavaScript functions that we just created.
+To create an action, use the wsk CLI command: `wsk action create [action name] [JavaScript file]`
 ```bash
 wsk action create create-cat create-cat.js wsk action create fetch-cat fetch-cat.js